What We Cover

 Our team includes several gun enthusiasts, focused on different firearm variations.
-We got everything, from competitive shooters to passionate hunters.
-That way you can trust our advice on holsters for your Sig P938, as well as our guides covering rifle cartridges.
+That way you can trust our advice on which .357 Magnum revolver you should buy, as well as our guides covering rifle cartridges.

-Never has it been harder to keep track of all the research and new information, which gets published on a daily basis.
 Information that was up to date yesterday could be outdated the next morning.
 New standards are being developed and new products get released constantly.
 While a buying guide for rifles might be relevant for years a list of the best long range scopes might very well include a product not available anymore, a few months after it has been published.
 To avoid that from happening we fulfill periodical checks, to make sure the information we provide is always and stays applicable.
-Once an author is done with an article he is responsible for its content and is asked to make sure, that the information gets updated, if necessary.

 Although we take the maintenance of the information we provide extremely seriously, there is always a chance that we missed out on something.
 If you as a reader notice outdated information, we highly encourage you to get in touch with us, by using our contact page.
 We appreciate every contribution and reply as fast as possible.